SantiagoEmanuel/ReactCourse/README.md

 ## Implemented Components

+- Header: Container component of the navigation bar.
+- Brand: Site name component.
-- NavBar: Completed and functional navigation bar component.
+- NavBar: Navigation bar component.
+- CategoryList: Component in charge of rendering all the categories of the store in the NavBar.
+- CardWidget: Shopping cart component.

 ## Technologies Used